Camagüey: Sport

-The local baseball club is Camagüey, nicknamed Alfareros, and its home ground is the Estadio Cándido González.
+The local baseball club is Toros de Camagüey, nicknamed Alfareros ("Potters"), and its home ground is the Estadio Cándido González.
 The association football club is FC Camagüey and its home ground is the Estadio Patricio Lumumba.

 Education

 Instituto Pre-Universitario Vocacional de Ciencias Exactas

 Although it is not the only high school in the City, the Pre-Universitario, sometimes referred to as "Vocational School" but formally known as "Instituto Pre-Universitario Vocacional de Ciencias Exactas" (IPVCE) Máximo Gómez Báez :es:Instituto Preuniversitario Vocacional de Ciencias Exactas – or, in English, Vocational Pre-University Institute of Exact Sciences Máximo Gómez Báez – is the largest of its kind in the province of Camagüey.
 The size of the institution qualifies it as a "learning city".

 This center is homologous to others existing in the rest of the country's provinces.
 Students usually form close bonds and lasting friendships while at the institution, but family bonds sometimes suffer and "traditional" moral attitudes tend to shift as teenagers spend weeks away from their family.

 To be admitted into the IPVCE, students must take an entrance exam after completing the preparation of the Basic Secondary Education (7th to 9th grade).
 During the following three years they receive intensive preparation in order to gain acceptance to college.